 Tania is also the author/co-author of a number of other books including Digital Ethnography: Principles and Practices (Sage); Smart Living: Lifestyle Media and Popular Expertise (Peter Lang), and Telemodernities: Television and Transforming Lives in Asia (Duke University Press).

-She is currently a chief investigator on 4 projects:
+She is chief investigator on several projects:

 ‘The Shut-in Worker: COVID and home-based digital work practices’ (with Andrew Glover and Indigo Holcombe-James)

 An ACCAN-funded project ‘E-Change and Remote Work in Australia’ (with Andrew Glover and Julian Waters-Lynch)

 Digital food provisioning in urban households (with Ralph Horne and Bhavna Middha)

 Growing Links: Stephanie Alexander Kitchen Garden Foundation Digital Platform Pilot (with Seth Keen and Bhavna Middha)

 Digital Domesticity, Sustainability, and the Everyday examines the role of everyday life practices and homes as increasingly central hubs of digital engagement and smart infrastructure.

 This project investigates the acceleration of digital technology and related impacts on the city of Melbourne

 Lewis critically analyzes how our relationship to food consumption, production, and politics is being re-mediated through digitally connected electronic devices, practices and content.